MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Causality

 ### Causality: 2022

+- BaCaDI: Bayesian Causal Discovery with Unknown Interventions. [[paper]](https://arxiv.org/abs/2206.01665)
+  - Alexander Hägele, Jonas Rothfuss, Lars Lorch, Vignesh Ram Somnath, Bernhard Schölkopf, Andreas Krause.
+  - Key Word: Causal Discovery.
+  - <details><summary>Digest</summary> Learning causal structures from observation and experimentation is a central task in many domains.
+For example, in biology, recent advances allow us to obtain single-cell expression data under multiple interventions such as drugs or gene knockouts.
+However, a key challenge is that often the targets of the interventions are uncertain or unknown.
+Thus, standard causal discovery methods can no longer be used.
+To fill this gap, we propose a Bayesian framework (BaCaDI) for discovering the causal structure that underlies data generated under various unknown experimental/interventional conditions.

 - Differentiable Invariant Causal Discovery. [[paper]](https://arxiv.org/abs/2205.15638)
   - Yu Wang, An Zhang, Xiang Wang, Xiangnan He, Tat-Seng Chua.